yanapyryalina/NLP-literature-analysis/README.md

 - Slaughterhouse Five by Kurt Vonnegut

 I chose these writings both out of personal interest and because of their unique subjects, settings, and writing styles.

+## Data Cleaning and

+## Exploratory Data Analysis

+### Wordclouds
+First, I looked at the writings through most common words in each book.
+Taking the first 30 most common words and performing more cleaning, I created wordclouds using matplotlib and WordCloud libraries.
+(insert picture of wordclouds)

+### Vocabulary size
+I also looked at the vocabulary size of each author, calculated by the number of unique words